 6th Cairo Video Festival.
 Group Screening.
 Medrar for Contemporary Art, Cairo, Egypt.

 Electron Salon.
 Invitational Group Exhibition.
 Curated by Rex Bruce.
 Los Angeles Center for Digital Art (LACDA).

 7th Videoholica International Video Art Festival.
 Group Screening.
 Varna, Bulgaria.

 Ten New Artists to Watch.
 Group Exhibition.
 Curated by Holly Harrison (LACMA) and Peter Frank (Huffington Post).
 Los Angeles Center for Digital Art (LACDA)

 Valaco in Babel.
 Solo Exhibition.
 Installation.
 Institute of Cultural Inquiry, Los Angeles.

-Artist-in-Residence, Fondation Fellini/Fondazione Margherita per la Cultura Italiana, Sion, Switzerland (projected, Summer 2022)
+Artist-in-Residence, Fondation Fellini/Fondazione Margherita per la Cultura Italiana, Sion, Switzerland (March 2022; July-August 2022)